tmarinkovic/algorithms-and-data-structures/README.md

     * Maximum Subarray

 ## Run
-Each type of algorithms has its own package (e.g sort) has Executor class that runs all the algorithms and measure time complexity.
+Each type of algorithms has its own package (e.g sort) and Executor class that runs all the algorithms and measure time complexity.
 ## Tests
 Each algorithm has one basic test to validate algorithm works as expected.